cmcntsh/UseChatGPtEdit/README.md

 ## Editing Process and Useful Prompts

+This blog post has some useful ideas: https://edubirdie.com/blog/chatgpt-prompts-to-improve-your-academic-writing

 I asked ChatGPT to suggest some steps to edit an academic paper.

 	• What are the steps to edit a scholarly paper?